Peakboard/peakboard-templates.github.io/_templates/Interactive-Board-Manual-Quality-Control/en.md

 overview_data_sources:
 ---
 # possible data sources
-This template uses Excel as fictitious data sources.
-In a real scenario you could connect your systems instead.
-Data for the different areas of this board could come from completely different systems, you can find an overview [here](https://peakboard.com/en/interfaces/).
+This template uses a Peakboard Hub list as the central data source.
+The data collected using the touchscreen is written to a Peakboard Hub list, which is then read out for the data visualization.
+Alternatively, you can use other databases such as SQL, Oracle or ODBC for this purpose.